Your child’s smile means everything to us

 - Family education on preventive dental care, sealants and tooth-colored fillings

-- Fluoride varnish in the pediatric primary care setting on the MCV Campus
+- Fluoride varnish in the pediatric primary care setting

 - Infant oral health care, the age-1-dental-visit and Head Start dental exams